The-Known-Galaxy/archives/jedi/general_knowledge/jedi_battlemaster/jedi_battlemaster.md

 A Jedi Master known as The Hero of Tython was promoted to the rank of Battlemaster in recognition of his efforts in dealing with the Revanite crisis.
 Things came to a halt when the New Sith Wars broke out.

 Lord Hoth was the official Battlemaster of the Jedi Order, but the lords and generals of the Army of Light were declaring themselves Battlemasters as they defeated the Brotherhood of Darkness.
 The Army disbanded after the war ended on Ruusan, and the war-weary Jedi returned to Coruscant.
 Others were sent out to satellite training facilities to lead instruction on the Outer Rim, while others revoked their titles and took on new roles as instructors.

 Master Cin Drallig oversaw the Lightsaber Instruction of the Academy and taught master swordsmen such as Obi-Wan Kenobi and Anakin Skywalker during the last few days of the Republic.
 There were also a select few who were either head of minor schools or served directly under the Battlemaster as lightsaber combat teachers.
-During the time of Master Cin Drallig, many notable people including Wookiee Master Kirlocca, Master Dooku, Weequay Master Sora Bulq, and Twi’lek Master Anoon Bondara were serving as lightsaber instructors of the Academy.
+During the time of Master Cin Drallig, many notable people including Wookiee Master Kirlocca, Master Dooku, Weequay Master Sora Bulq, and Twiâ€™lek Master Anoon Bondara were serving as lightsaber instructors of the Academy.
 Master Drallig was assassinated at the end of the Clone Wars by one of his most renowned students, Darth Vader.
 The death of Drallig halted the succession line of Battlemaster,s as the Order was dissolved not long after.